DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 If the study site has not been attached to a course in Publish, the user can remove them.

 If the study site is attached to a course, the user cannot remove them.
 They must detach the study site from all courses before removing them.
 We show a page explaining why the user cannot remove the study site.

+### Data validation rules

+#### Study site name

+‘Study site name’ is required.
+If the user does not enter a name, we show the error message:

+> Enter a study site name

+#### Address

+Address line 1, town or city, and postcode are required address fields.

+If the user does not enter an address line 1, we show the error message:

+> Enter address line 1

+If the user does not enter a town or city, we show the error message:

+> Enter a town or city

+If the user does not enter a postcode, we show the error message:

+> Enter a postcode

+If the user does not enter a valid postcode format, we show the error message:

+> Enter a real postcode

 ## Further considerations